Victor Neuburg (poet): Relationship with Aleister Crowley

 Back in London, Neuburg showed potential as a dancer, so Crowley gave him a leading role in his proto-performance art pieces Rites of Eleusis.
 Neuburg also pursued a doomed relationship with the actress Ione de Forest, who committed suicide shortly after their break-up.

 In 1913 Crowley and Neuburg again joined forces in a sexual ritual magic operation known as "the Paris Working".
-Neuburg appears to have broken with Crowley some time in 1914, before Crowley left on an extended tour of the United States.
-Neuburg may have suffered a nervous breakdown.
-According to one of Crowley's biographers, Lawrence Sutin, Crowley used anti-Semitic epithets to bully Neuburg: "Crowley leveled numerous brutal verbal attacks on Neuburg's family and Jewish ancestry ...".

-In 1930 Crowley wrote of Neuburg:
+According to one of Crowley's biographers, Lawrence Sutin, Crowley subsequently used anti-Semitic epithets to bully Neuburg, and compared Neuburg to a dromedary.
+This spurred Neuburg to break with Crowley some time in 1914, describing the slurs as "ostrobogulous piffle", inventing the word 'ostrobogulous' for the occasion.